duchuy/chartist-plugin-tooltip2/README.md

 // The delay before hiding the tooltip after the mouse has left the point, slice or bar
 hideDelay: 500,

+// use <circle> instead of <line> to render data point
+pointDOMType: "line",

 ```